Giants vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Giants Betting Records & Stats

-- The Giants have been the moneyline favorite 60 total times this season.
-They've finished 31-29 in those games.
+- The Giants have won 50.8% of the games this season when they were the moneyline favorite (31-30).

-- When playing as moneyline favorites with odds of -120 or shorter, San Francisco has a 29-26 record (winning 52.7% of its games).
+- In games it has played as moneyline favorites with odds of -145 or shorter, San Francisco has an 18-17 record (winning 51.4% of its games).

-- The Giants have a 54.5% chance to win this game based on the moneyline's implied probability.
+- Based on this matchup's moneyline, the Giants' implied win probability is 59.2%.

-- San Francisco has combined with opponents to go over the total 48 times this season for a 48-62-5 record against the over/under.
+- San Francisco has played in 116 games with over/under set, and have combined with opponents to go over the total 49 times (49-62-5).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!